wp-plugins/post-and-page-excerpt-widgets/readme.txt

 == Screenshots ==

-1. The widget manager
+1. The widget manager, with the extra options available when used in conjunction with the_excerpt Reloaded.

-== Acknowledgments ==

-Based on Milan Petrovic's <a href="http://wp.gdragon.info/2008/07/06/create-multi-instances-widget/">Multi Instance Widget</a>.